Theatrical Adapations of F. Scott Fitzgerald Works

 Produced by Takarazuka Review Co., 2004, Tokyo.

-The production is filmed and available on DVD (except on YouTube), even in two versions: by Cosmos and Moon troopes.
+The production was filmed and is available on Japanese DVD even in two versions: by Cosmos and Moon troopes; see the videofiles section.

 (biographical musical, “Lyric Theater”, London, UK)